sujith-eag/Learning_Journey/Python/5_Functions/5_9_Built-in_Decorators.md

-In Python, function decorators are a powerful tool to modify or extend the behavior of functions or methods without modifying their actual code.
 Python provides several built-in function decorators that can be used to enhance functionality.

-Below is a list of some commonly used **Python-provided function decorators**, along with examples and use cases:
+Some of the commonly used **Python-provided function decorators**, along with examples and use cases:

-### 1. **`@staticmethod`**
+### 1. **'@staticmethod'**

 - **Purpose:** Defines a static method that doesn't require an instance of the class to be called.
 The method doesn't take `self` as the first argument.
 - **Use Case:** Used when you need a method that belongs to the class, but does not access or modify the instance state.
-- **Example:**

 ```python
 class MyClass: